obsproject/rfcs/accepted/0024-improve-multiview-and-projectors.md

   - always on top
 - show/hide safe areas (EBU R 95) for the preview and scenes/sources

-- Add a right click menu to select which scene is visible in one region of the multiview
+- Add a right click menu to select what scene or source (including the preview and program) should be displayed in a cell of the multiview
-- Add an option to transition to the scene by double clicking on one region
+- Add an option to transition to the scene by double clicking on one cell

 ### Changes in the projectors